indigo-dc/CloudProviderRanker/chapter3.md

 # Building and run a Docker container
-To build a docker image which can spawn a container running the server, you have to build CloudProviderRanker before, by issuing the command:
+To build a docker image which can spawn a container running the server, you have to build CloudProviderRanker before (see section "Build from source...", by issuing the command:

 	mvn compile